axieinfinity/axie-game-unity-test-02/README.md

 One day, huge waves of monsters unexpectedly attacked our Axies' village.
 As an outpost watcher (and also a cute Axie), your mission is to eliminate as many of them as possible.

-You can stop them by throwing "fireballs".
+You can stop these monsters by throwing "fireballs".
 At least this will cause damages and stop some (or all) of them.

 In order to throw these "fireballs", you must calculate 2 parameters: